minobear/esx_giveallplayers/README.md

 This is a simple plugin
 You can give all players item or weapon or money with command

-Or setting auto give time in config to all players
+also you can setting auto give time in config to all players

 Commands:
 ```